mithunshanbhag/azure-workshop/labs/networking.md

 * Note: This exercise will be done manually via portal (too many lengthy steps for CLI usage).

 * Create a linux VM (please ensure that you've opened ports ports 80/http and 22/ssh).
+Ensure that this VM is in zone1 of a region's availability zone.

 * SSH into the machine to install nginx via apt-get package manager: